christianwilshaw/agl-service-consumer/README.md

 1. npm run install (run the once only!)

 2. npm run start
-	The site can be accessed on: http://localhost:3333/source/src/index.htm
+	-The site can be accessed on: http://localhost:3333/source/src/index.htm

 3. npm run test
-	To run the unit tests.
+	-To run the unit tests.

 #Tools used:
-	 Webpack 2.2 as the module bundler.
+	 -Webpack 2.2 as the module bundler.
-	 Babel JS as the compiler.
+	 -Babel JS as the compiler.
-	 Mocha JS as the testing framework.
+	 -Mocha JS as the testing framework.
-	 Chai as the assertion library.
+	 -Chai as the assertion library.